 Patients suffering from chronic pain often find their problems are compounded by insomnia and sleeping disorders.
 Among those with chronic pain, an estimated 50% to 80% have ongoing sleep difficulties.1

-Back pain is the most common type of chronic pain problem, and is the most prevalent medical disorder in industrialized societies.
-Not surprisingly, individuals with chronic back pain problems frequently report significant interference with sleep.
+Back pain is the most common type of chronic pain problem, and is the most common medical disorder in industrialized societies.
+Back pain is also the chief cause of disability among those younger than 45.
+Not surprisingly, more than half of individuals with back pain frequently report significant interference with sleep.2

-In a recent study, it was found that approximately two-thirds of patients with chronic back pain suffered from sleep disorders.
-Research has demonstrated that disrupted sleep will, in turn, exacerbate the chronic back pain problem.
+Research has demonstrated that disrupted sleep will, in turn, exacerbate chronic back pain.3 A lack of restorative sleep also hampers the body’s immune response and can affect cognitive function.
 Thus, a vicious cycle develops in which the back pain disrupts one's sleep, and difficulty sleeping makes the pain worse, which in turn makes sleeping more difficult, etc.

 In This Article:

-In addition to difficulty falling asleep, chronic pain patients also report awakening frequently during the night.
-Research has demonstrated that individuals experiencing chronic lower back pain may experience several intense "micro-arousals" (a change in sleep state to a lighter stage of sleep) per hour of sleep, which lead to awakenings.
+Many chronic pain patients also report awakening frequently during the night.
+Research has demonstrated that individuals experiencing chronic lower back pain may experience several intense "microarousals" (a change in sleep state to a lighter stage of sleep) per hour of sleep, which lead to awakenings.
 Thus, the chronic pain problem can be a significant intrusion into a night's sleep and disruptive to the normal stages of sleep.